devmike01/PersistantRecyclerAdapter/README.md

 ```

 ## Example usage
-- Create an empty Java class that extends `PersistentRecyclerAdapter<Parcelable, RecyclerView.ViewHolder>`.
-Implements all the neccessary methods including the contructor.
+- Create an empty Java class and name it `PersistentRecyclerAdapter`.
-- Create a class that extends `RecyclerView.ViewHolder`
+- Create a nested class inside the PersistentRecyclerAdapter class.
+Name it `SampleViewHolder` and extends `RecyclerView.ViewHolder`.
-- Initialize a List global variable (e.g private `List<SampleItems> itemsList;`) inside the RecyclerView adapter class.
+- Initialize a List global variable (e.g private `List<SampleItems> itemsList;`) in the RecyclerView adapter class and assign the incomming data to it.
 - Now create a model class and implements Parcelable, like this:

 ```java